ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/resuable-component.md

 ### Component Props

 Visually the rating component looks good, but it's not very useful to the components consuming it.
-It would be great if the consumer was able to:
+It would be great if the consumer of this component could:

 - Supply an initial rating value
 - Run a method when the rating changes
 - Allow the component to be disabled

-We can achieve this by creating a set of props specific to our rating component.
-We've kind of done this before when building the `ProtectedRoute`.
-This time, we won't be extending any existing prop definition, we'll be creating our own:
+This can be achieved by creating a set of props specific to the rating component.

 **`src/shared/components/rating/Rating.tsx`**